RebeiMohamedJawher/EFK_stack_on_openshift/README.md

 The default configuration of Fluent Bit makes sure of the following:

 - Consume all containers logs from the running Node.
-- The [Tail input plugin](http://fluentbit.io/documentation/0.12/input/tail.html) will not append more than __5MB__  into the engine until they are flushed to the Elasticsearch backend.
-This limit aims to provide a workaround for [backpressure](http://fluentbit.io/documentation/0.13/configuration/backpressure.html) scenarios.
 - The Kubernetes filter will enrich the logs with Kubernetes metadata, specifically _labels_ and _annotations_.
-The filter only goes to the API Server when it cannot find the cached info, otherwise it uses the cache.
-- The default backend in the configuration is Elasticsearch set by the [Elasticsearch Output Plugin](http://fluentbit.io/documentation/0.13/output/elasticsearch.html).
-It uses the Logstash format to ingest the logs.
-If you need a different Index and Type, please refer to the plugin option and do your own adjustments.
+- The default backend in the configuration is Elasticsearch set by the Elasticsearch.
 - There is an option called __Retry_Limit__ set to False that means if Fluent Bit cannot flush the records to Elasticsearch it will re-try indefinitely until it succeeds.